-The University accrues its obligations and the related costs for other retirement and post-employment benefit plans on a basis consistent with its funded pension plan.
+The University accrues its obligations and the related costs for other retirement and post-employment benefit plans using the projected benefit method prorated on services.
 The actuarial valuation for other retirement benefits is performed at least every three years.
-In the years between valuations, other retirement benefits results are prepared based on extrapolations of the latest available funding valuation results.
+In the years between valuations, other retirement benefits results are prepared based on extrapolations of the latest available actuarial valuation prepared for accounting purposes.
 The actuarial valuation of post-employment benefits is performed annually.